apinf/api-guidelines/authentication.md

 Each API documentation needs to have also login endpoint included, so that user is able to log in and explore the API functionality with Swagger document.

-In endpoints, which do not need authentication, API key is needed.
+In endpoints, which do not need authentication - GET methods on top level - an API key is needed.

 _TBD:_